 STELVIO PASS, ITALY 🇮🇹

-Since 1898, Passo dello Stelvio has been regarded as an excellent driving road — at least for drivers looking for a challenge.
+Since 1898, the Passo dello Stelvio in Italy has been regarded as an excellent driving road, especially for those looking for a challenge.
+And since British tv show TopGear the Stelvio is often referred to as

 The Stelvio Pass is located in the Ortler Alps in Italy with the Swiss Engadine in the north.
 On a map you will find the Stelvio as Route SS38 inside the municipality of Bormio marking the border with the province of Bolzano.